typefoodie

 Measure out and add your dry ingredients - flour, baking soda and powder, salt, and crushed graham cracker.
 Add your dry ingredients into your wet mixture, and use a spatula or small spoon to fold your dry ingredients in.
 You don't want to over mix so be sure to move slow and steady at this stage.

 Onto a parchment lined cookie sheet, use a large cookie scoop (or large spoon) to portion out your dough.
 This should make 12 cookies, each about 3 tablespoons big.
 If you reserved some chocolate, place it on top of your scooped dough and then gently press down to slightly flatten your dough balls using the palm of your hand.
 Place your cookie dough into your freezer.
-Note: you must chill your dough for at least 30 minutes but I recommend doing this for at least 6 hours.
-If you chill for 30 minutes, the result will be a softer cookie with less golden coloring.
-If you chill for at least 6 hours or overnight, it will result in a more golden cookie with a slight crisp around the edges and a soft, chewy center.
+Note: I highly recommend freezing your dough for at least 3 hours before baking, but overnight is even better.
+If you chill for just a few hours, the result will be a softer cookie with less golden coloring.
+If you chill for at least 6 hours or overnight, it will result in a more golden cookie with a slight crisp around the edges and a soft, chewy center - both are delicious!

 If you saved some of your dough for later, allow it to freeze for a total of 12-24 hours on your baking sheet, then transfer your dough to a plastic bag or airtight container and store in the freezer.
 Bake at 325 for 15-17 minutes and enjoy!